usnistgov/traction-lithium-battery-recovery/README.md

 https://www.nist.gov/director/copyright-fair-use-and-licensing-statements-srd-data-and-software

 You may cite the use of this data as follows:
-Matthew Triebe (2026), Traction Lithium Battery Recovery Reference Model, Version 1.0.0, National Institute of Standards and Technology, https://doi.org/10.18434/mds2-4191 (Accessed: [give download date])
+Matthew J Triebe, Jamie L Weaver (2026), Traction Lithium Battery Recovery Reference Model, Version 1.0.0, National Institute of Standards and Technology, https://doi.org/10.18434/mds2-4191 (Accessed: [give download date])